 - 8.2 Distributions of income by the Company are made on or before the annual income allocation date and on or before the interim income allocation date in each year.
 Shareholders resident outside the United Kingdom will be sent notice by post to their registered address that a distribution has been made. - 8.3 Each holder of income Shares is entitled, on the interim income allocation date and the annual income allocation date, to the net income attributable to their holding.
-Income distributions will be paid in pounds sterling. - 8.4 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes.

-- 8.5 Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company. - 8.6 The income available for distribution is determined in accordance with the FCA Rules.
-It comprises all income received or receivable for the account of the Company in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the Directors consider appropriate, after consulting with the Company's auditor, in accordance with the FCA Rules, in relation to taxation and other matters. - 8.7 On the income allocation dates, an amount, as determined by the ACD in accordance with the Instrument of Incorporation and the FCA Rules, is paid to those Shareholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
+Income distributions will be paid in pounds sterling. - 8.4 The ACD reserves the right to change or create additional accounting and income distribution dates, usually as a result of accounting or taxation changes. - Any distribution that remains unclaimed for a period of 6 years after the distribution became due for payment will be forfeited and shall revert to the Company. - 8.6 The income available for distribution is determined in accordance with the FCA Rules.
+It comprises all income received or receivable for the account of the Company in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the ACD consider appropriate, after consulting with the Company's Auditor, in accordance with the FCA Rules, in relation to taxation and other matters. - 8.7 On the income allocation dates, an amount, as determined by the ACD in accordance with the Instrument of Incorporation and the FCA Rules, is paid to those Shareholders who are entitled to the distribution by evidence of their holding on the Register at the previous accounting date.
 Payments will be made by means of direct credit to the Shareholder's nominated bank account.
-If the income allocation date is a non-Business Day, payment will be made on the next Business Day.

-Annual long reports will be published, and made available, within four months after the end of the annual accounting period.
-Half-yearly long reports will be published, and made available, within two months after the end of each half-year accounting period.
-The long reports will be made available, free of charge, on request from the ACD.
-Copies of the annual and half-yearly long reports for the Company will be available, without charge, for inspection during ordinary office hours at the head office of the ACD.
-Please refer to paragraph 26 (Further Information) for details.
+- 8.8 Copies of the Company's annual and half-yearly long reports will be published and made available within four months after the end of the annual accounting period and within two months after the end of the interim accounting period respectively. - 8.9 Copies of the annual and half-yearly long reports for the Company will be available for inspection at the head office of the ACD; please refer to Appendix D for the address.